abinashlingank/MaxPooling/README.md

 ## Implementation

-We provide two Python functions for solving the max pooling problem:
+We provide two Python files for solving the max pooling problem:

-1. max_pooling(matrix, window_size): This function calculates the maximum value in each moving window position by directly looping through each position and extracting the window.
+1. MaxPoolingNaive: max_pooling(matrix, window_size) - This function calculates the maximum value in each moving window position by directly looping through each position and extracting the window.
 It has a time complexity of O(m^2 * k^2) in the worst case.

-2. max_pooling_optimized(matrix, window_size): This function optimizes the process by pre-calculating the windows along the first row and column and then updating them as it moves along the matrix.
+2. MaxPoolingOptimized: max_pooling_optimized(matrix, window_size) - This function optimizes the process by pre-calculating the windows along the first row and column and then updating them as it moves along the matrix.
 It has a time complexity of O(m * n * k^2) in the worst case, which is more efficient than the first implementation.

 ## Performance Comparison